“Mind the Gap”: How to Close Professional Philosophy’s Gender-Gap and Minority-Gap. With a Critical Postscript by X and Y.

 In other words, instead of looking at the situations atomistically, we look at them relationally, and use pairwise, three-ways, four-ways, etc., comparisons and contrasts, in order to answer our normative questions.

-In the following argument, I will make one basic assumption: that there is a more or less constant dual factor of gender-bias and anti-minority bias across society as a whole.
+In the following argument, I will make one basic assumption: that there is a (more or less) constant dual-factor of gender bias and anti-minority bias across society as a whole.
 It’s bad and it’s all-too-familiar, but it’s also universal and therefore in a real sense “structural.”
-So I will hold this dual factor fixed across all the comparisons and contrasts.
+So I will hold this dual-factor fixed across all the comparisons and contrasts.

 And also one caveat: with one exception as noted below, the data I’m using to evaluate gender parity or non-parity, and minority-proportionality or non-proportionality, are all drawn from my own university, a public university somewhere in North America.
-But since there is no reason to think that this university differs appreciably from other North American public univerities, so too there is no reason to think that the data would be appreciably different at any other North American public university.
+But since there is no reason to think that this university differs appreciably from other North American public universities, so too there is no reason to think that the data would be appreciably different at any other North American public university.